anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 As for all installer projects,
-Jenkins :cite:p:`jenkins` triggers scenario deployments, runs the Anuket gating test cases and then publishes all test results in the centralized test database :cite:p:`testdb` and all artifacts (reports, logs, etc.) to an S3 compatible storage service :cite:p:`s3storageservice`.
+Jenkins :cite:p:`jenkins` triggers scenario deployments, runs the Anuket gating test cases and then publishes all test results in the centralised test database :cite:p:`testdb` and all artifacts (reports, logs, etc.) to an S3 compatible storage service :cite:p:`s3storageservice`.